Robin Holzken Leaves Chest Exposed While Wearing An Elaborate Necklace & No Top On Instagram

-Robin Holzken has been keeping her fans updated with her newest photos from this year’s Sports Illustrated Swimsuit Edition.
-Her newest post, geo-tagged at the Ol Seki Mara Camp, showed her posing in a very revealing ensemble.
-It consisted of a pair of brightly patterned bikini bottoms, and no bikini top.
-Instead, she wore an elaborate necklace that somewhat censored her chest.
-It appeared to be beaded, with puka shells accenting the piece.
+Robin Holzken has been keeping her fans updated via her newest photos from this year’s Sports Illustrated Swimsuit Issue.
+Her newest post, geotagged as having been captured at the Ol Seki Mara Camp, showed her posing in a very revealing ensemble.
+This outfit consisted of a pair of brightly patterned bikini bottoms, and no bikini top at all.

+Instead, Robin wore an elaborate necklace that somewhat censored her chest.
+It appeared to be beaded, with seashells accenting the piece.
 The collar was very thick, and the front had a triangular shape.
-However, it wasn’t enough to completely cover her up, as it left her somewhat exposed.
-In the shot, Robin sat on a small rock, as she placed her hands in front of her and wore her hair down with loose curls in a left part.
+However, this ornate necklace wasn’t enough to completely cover her up, as it left her somewhat exposed.
+In the shot, Robin sat on a small rock.
+She placed her hands in front of her, and wore her styled hair down, loose curls falling from a side part.

 The model also shared a photo of her outfit yesterday, which was an exciting day for Sports Illustrated models.
 Not only did this year’s Swimsuit Edition launch, it’s also the two-day event to commemorate the special occasion.
 In the update, Robin wore a denim outfit consisting of a white crop t-shirt, frayed crop jean jacket and matching denim pants.
 She smiled slightly for the photo, as she posed with her hair down in loose waves and a middle part.
 The post was liked over 14,000 times by her fans.